 Your provider may want to talk with both you and your partner or meet with your partner separately.

 Treatment for anorgasmia depends on what's contributing to the problem.
 Possible treatments include lifestyle changes, therapy and medication.
 If an underlying medical condition is contributing to anorgasmia, your provider will recommend appropriate treatment.

 Lifestyle changes and therapy

-Talk with your doctor before trying any natural therapies.
-These products can cause side effects and may interact with other medications.
-Your doctor can help determine if they are safe for you.
+Talk with your provider before trying natural therapies, which can cause side effects and interact with other medications.

 Preparing for your appointment

-- Your sexual history.
-Your doctor likely will ask about your relationships and experiences since you first became sexually active.
-He or she may also ask about any history of sexual trauma or abuse.
+- Your sexual history, including relationships and experiences since you became sexually active and any history of sexual trauma or abuse